SpakowitzLab/randcopoly/README.md

 Example Usage
 --------------
-Here is an example of using the code to calculate the structure factor (density-density correlations) of flexible, anti-correlated random copolymers.
+Here is an example of using the code to calculate the structure factor (density-density correlations) of rigid, anti-correlated random copolymers.

 ``` matlab
 % Example 1: plot density-density correlations vs wavevector at different CHI